Health-Techz/AidBridge/AidBridge-backend/README.md

 ## 📌 Overview

-StellarAid combines Web2 usability with true Web3 decentralization to create a trust-first global donation infrastructure.
+ AidBridge  combines Web2 usability with true Web3 decentralization to create a trust-first global donation infrastructure.

 Donors send funds directly to NGOs using Stellar (XLM), with every transaction recorded on-chain.
 Volunteers contribute to real-world impact and receive verifiable rewards in the form of tokens and NFTs.
 The system is designed to eliminate opacity, reduce fraud, and build global trust in charitable giving.